Skip to main content

 Booking form setup with arrow pointing at the Field data type - yes or no option.

-Booking field setup with arrow pointing at the field data type drop-down box, with 'multiple choice - select from list' option selected.
+Booking field setup highlighting the field data type drop-down box, with 'multiple choice - list' option selected.

-Double-check that the fields appear in the correct order for your customers.
-To do this, select the Booking form tab of your entry, then Select and reorder fields under.
-Field options:
+Then, double-check that the fields appear in the correct order for your customers.
+To do this, open your entry, select the Booking form tab, scroll down to Field options and select Select and reorder fields:

 Booking form tab with arrow pointing at the 'Select & reorder fields' option.